How to: Install front and rear dashcam for Ford Explorer Platinum

 Step 1: Remove plastic shield

-Before I can reach the fuse tap I had to remove a plastic shield.
-There are two 7mm screws and a Christmas tree fastener that holds the shield together.
+To access the fuse tap, it is necessary to remove a plastic shield.
+This shield is secured by two 7mm screws and a Christmas tree fastener.

 Here’s a picture of what the shield looks like once it’s taken out, the very left is where the Christmas fastener is located, the middle and right are the 7mm screws.